 Can you trust ExpressVPN?
 Is it still safe?

-As always, we will continue to keep a close eye on the situation, including the upcoming audits, and update our recommendations based on all of the latest information and our own test results.
+As always, we will continue to keep a close eye on the situation, including the upcoming audits, and update our recommendations based on all of the latest information and test results.